SpringSaLaDpy/SpringSaLaDpy_demo/README.md

 ## Description

 This repository contains two Jupyter Notebooks (simulate.ipynb & analysis.ipynb) that demonstrate the simulation, analysis, and visualization capabilities of SpringSaLaDpy.
 It also contains SpringSaLaD simulations that have already been run.
+Check the Examples folder to see these simulations visualized with analysis.ipynb.

 ## Usage